 All radiators are equipped with a pressure cap.
-This cap is rated at 18-21 psi.
+This cap (RC27) is rated at 18-21 psi.
 The cap contains a spring loaded pressure relief valve.
 This valve opens when the pressure reaches the range of 18-21 psi.
 A rubber gasket seals the cap to the radiator neck.
 This is done to prevent leakage, hold pressure and maintain a vacuum as the engine cools down to recover coolant from the expansion tank.
+You may see some brown material in the radiator, this is a GM conditioner that we add.
+It's not dirt or rust so don't worry.